 Ashland CERT can attribute its success to Ashland's culture of community and the investment the people of Ashland make in organizing an amazing group of volunteers.
-The partnership of Ashland Fire and Rescue has also contributed significantly toward the success of Ashland CERT.
+The partnership of Ashland Fire & Rescue has also contributed significantly toward the success of Ashland CERT.

 Federal grants provided funds for training, disaster preparedness and awareness, exercises, and essentially all the activities the CERT program undertakes outside of limited taxpayer funds.
 CERT's federal grants primarily came from Department of Homeland Security grants via Oregon's Office of Emergency Management (OEM).
 Our program falls under the organization of Jackson County's Citizen Corps Council.

 To date, CERT has acquired federal grant awards totaling over $289,159.
 Ashland CERT can be characterized as your Homeland Security dollars at work.